 They forget transitions

 Parking.
 Walking from the lot.
 Locking the bike.
-So changing shoes.
-Finding the trailhead.
+Changing shoes.
+Even so, finding the trailhead.
 These aren't "travel time" but they're real time*.

 They ignore elevation